Ashutosh499/BackGround_Removal/README.md

 3. In this  you can upload your own image for texting code.

 ## Notes
-.
-If the selected file is not an image or if any errors occur during the process, an error message will be printed in the terminal.
+* If the selected file is not an image or if any errors occur during the process, an error message will be printed in the terminal.
-.
-You continue using this program again and again by using q.If you wanted to end this program press c.
+* You continue using this program again and again by using q.
+If you wanted to end this program press c.